LxZhusdu/life-history-traits-of-porgy/README.md

 (2) lengthweight06_15.R, lwmodel06_15.R, and lwxxxx.csv produced distributions for parameters log10a, a, and b in 2006, 2007,2008 and 2015.
 (3) plot_ab_priorpost.R plots figure 6 in the manuscript.
 But date files are not uploaded due to the large size. plot_ab_priorpostnormdis.R plots a figure like figure 6 using statistics of data files requred by plot_ab_priorpost.R.
 These data files are uploaded.
 (4) plot_abHDI.R, plot_abHDI.csv and plot_aboriginal.csv plots Figure 7.

+Natural mortality rate
+(1) GrowMbf2000.R, Mmodelbf2000.R and growthbf2000.csv produced distributions for natural mortality rate in 1999 using the priors and values between 1961 and 1999, which served as new priors.
+(2) GrowM06_18MPauly.R, Mmodel06_18.R and growthxxxx.csv produced distributions for natural mortality rate in a year between 2006 and 2018, in which values estimated using Pauly's empirical equation for the data of Wang et al.(2020) were used.
+(3) GrowM06_18MtoK.R, Mmodel06_18.R and growthxxxx.csv produced distributions for natural mortality rate in a year between 2006 and 2018, in which values estimated using the ratio of M to K for the data of Wang et al.(2020) were used.
+(4)